MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 Microsoft Flow US Government is available to:

-1. US federal, state, local, tribal, and territorial government entities, and
+- US federal, state, local, tribal, and territorial government entities
-1. Other entities which handle data that is subject to government regulations and requirements and
+- Other entities which handle data that is subject to government regulations and requirements
-1. Where use of Microsoft Flow US
-Government is appropriate to meet these requirements, subject to validation of eligibility.
+- Where use of Microsoft Flow US Government is appropriate to meet these requirements, subject to validation of eligibility.

 Microsoft's validation of eligibility includes confirmation of: